VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 # Contributors

-Thank you to all of these people for your content contributions to OpGuides, the work you've put in really hepls!
+Thank you to all of these people for your content contributions to OpGuides, the work you've put in really helps!

 {{< columns >}}